pip-services/pip-services-docs/content/en/python/elasticsearch/log/elasticsearch_logger.md

 ### Instance ethods

 #### close
-Closes component and frees used resources.
+Closes the component and frees used resources.

 > close(correlation_id: Optional[str])